RhetTbull/osxphotos/README.md

                                   edited version exists.
 Edited photo will be named in form of "photoname_edited.ext" --export-bursts                 If a photo is a burst photo export all associated burst images in the library.
+Not currently compatible with --download-
+                                  misssing; see note on --download-missing.
   --export-live                   If a photo is a live photo export the
                                   associated live video component.
 Live video
                                   will have same name as photo but with .mov